 Plantar fasciitis often causes sharp or aching pain in the heel.
 This discomfort can make it challenging to take the first steps in the morning or after sitting for a while.

 Over time, even short walks can become uncomfortable.
-Many people find that their usual activity level decreases, leading to changes in their daily routines.
+Many people find that their usual activity level decreases, resulting in changes to their daily routines.

 Increased Discomfort During Walking Or Standing

 Walking with plantar fasciitis can feel different depending on the type of shoes worn.
-Shoes that lack proper support can increase the strain on the foot, making the pain worse.
+Shoes that lack proper support can increase the strain on the foot, exacerbating the pain.

 Standing for extended periods can also cause discomfort, which can affect work, exercise, and other daily activities.
 Without the proper footwear, the pain can become more noticeable as the day progresses.